learn-co-curriculum/phase-0-git-version-control-introduction/README.md

 `investor-report-latest.txt`.
 You'd also copy that to `investor-report-master.txt`.

-You'd share `investor-report-latest.txt` with Marge, Bob, and Amelia.
+You'd share `investor-report-latest.txt` with Suman, Nibaal, and Taylor.

 When they made a change to the report, you'd find the changes, verify them, and then update them into `investor-report-master.txt`.